 We "apprehend" many truths which we do not "comprehend" [Richard Trench, "On the Study of Words," 1856]

-The metaphoric extension to "seize with the mind" took place in Latin and was the sole sense of cognate Old French aprendre (12c., Modern French appréhender); also compare apprentice).
-Specific meaning "seize in the name of the law, arrest," is from 1540s.
-Meaning "be in fear of the future, anticipate with dread" is from c.
+Also compare apprentice).
+The specific meaning "seize in the name of the law, arrest," is from 1540s.
+The meaning "be in fear of the future, anticipate with dread" is from c.
 1600.
 Related: Apprehended; apprehending.